artefactual-labs/ansible-atom-replication/README.md

 * Ubuntu 20
 * CentOS 7

 You need ansible >= 2.10.
 The recommended version is 2.12.5.
 It is because the role uses the `mysql_query` module and it doesn't exist in ansible<=2.9.
+The following collections must be installed:

+* ansible.posix
+* community.general
+* community.mysql

 The MySQL servers must be configured to allow the passwordless connection from localhost and root user using an UNIX socket file.